apache/trafficcontrol/docs/source/admin/quick_howto/dnssec.rst

 ..
 Note:: In order for Traffic Ops to successfully store keys in Traffic Vault, at least one Riak Server needs to be configured in Traffic Ops.
 See the `Traffic Vault admin page <../traffic_vault.html>`_ for more information.

 ..
-Note:: Currently DNSSEC is only supported for DNS delivery services.
+Note:: Currently :abbr:`DNSSEC (DNS Security Extensions)` is only supported for DNS :term:`Delivery Service`\ s.

 #.
-Go to 'CDNs' and click on the desired CDN.
+Go to :guilabel:`CDNs` and click on the desired CDN.

 	.. figure:: dnssec/00.png
 		:width: 60%